Red is this season's hottest hue - from ox blood to pillar box, it's the shade to be seen in.

 2003: Signs for Qatari side Al-Ahly for two seasons and has an immediate impact, winning the best foreign newcomer award.

-2005: After a coaching course in Spain, joins Dorados de Sinaloa in Mexico in December, but only plays until March before returning to finish the course.
+After a coaching course in Spain, joins Dorados de Sinaloa in Mexico in

 2006: July - Becomes a qualified coach.